Raheim Sanders: Los Angeles Chargers

 Sanders signed with the Los Angeles Chargers as an undrafted free agent on April 26, 2025.
 On August 26, Sanders was waived by the Chargers due to final roster cuts.

 Cleveland Browns

 On August 27, 2025, Sanders was claimed off waivers by the Cleveland Browns.
+In a Week 1 loss to the Cincinnati Bengals, Sanders scored his first career touchdown on a one-yard rush.

 Personal life

+Sanders is a Christian.
+He was baptized in June 2026.
 Sanders has a son named Raheim "RJ" Sanders Jr.